eoinok/insertSQLDataPHP/README.md

 If you got this working then Commit your code with a good meaningful message and push your code into your repo.

+# Part 2
+Create a PHP file called Part2.php which contains all the code from insertSQLData.php.
+To add this file to your repo type *** git add . *** and then push your file by typing ***git commit -am 'added Part2.php***